 The accompanying financial statements of Village of Rodessa have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
-The Standards Governmental Accounting Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The accompanying basic financial statements have been prepared in conformity with GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, issued in June, 1999.
+Governmental Standards Board Accounting (GASB) is accepted standard-setting the body establishing governmental accounting and financial principles. accompanying reporting The financial statements have been prepared in conformity with GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, issued in June, 1999.